juanfont/headscale/docs/running-headscale-linux-manual.md

     To continue the tutorial, open a new terminal and let it run in the background.
     Alternatively use terminal emulators like [tmux](https://github.com/tmux/tmux) or [screen](https://www.gnu.org/software/screen/).

-    To run `headscale` in the background, please follow the steps in the [SystemD section](#running-headscale-in-the-background-with-systemd) before continuing.
+    To run `headscale` in the background, please follow the steps in the [systemd section](#running-headscale-in-the-background-with-systemd) before continuing.

 1. Verify `headscale` is running:
   Verify `headscale` is available: